palpen/intro-ml-ws/README.md

    You can list all the available conda environments by running the command `conda env list`

+## Activating your virtual environment

-6. Activate the environment with  `conda activate intro-ml-ws`.
+1. Activate the environment with  `conda activate intro-ml-ws`.

-7. Start a notebook server by executing `jupyter notebook`
+2. Start a notebook server by executing `jupyter notebook`

    <img src="./imgs/start_notebook.png" alt="start_notebook" style="zoom:50%;" />